 Firstly, the uterus can compress the aorta while you are lying down, restricting blood flow.
 Secondly, rising from a sitting or standing position too quickly can cause a rush of blood from the head which results in a transient sensation of dizziness.
 This is known as postural hypotension.
 The best approach for controlling any dizziness is to take your time; sit and stand up slowly and, if you do experience a dizzy spell, sit down until it passes.
 Wearing compression socks will squeeze (compress) your lower legs, preventing blood from pooling and maintaining good circulation.
 This can keep blood flowing to the heart and brain and reduce the risk of dizzy spells.

-If you feel like you could eat continuously, don’t worry; an increased appetite is perfectly normal at this stage.
+If, by week 19, you feel like you could eat continuously, don’t worry; an increased appetite is perfectly normal at this stage.
 However, there is one important thing to consider and that is gestational diabetes.
 Prevalence varies significantly, depending on where in the world you are, but the global incidence rate is estimated to be about 10%.
 Most women develop the condition during their second trimester and it is characterised by excess blood glucose.
 The body is either unable to use the insulin it produces, or cannot produce sufficient quantities to move glucose from the bloodstream into the cells, where it is required for energy.
 Whilst we don’t know exactly what causes gestational diabetes, we do know that excessive weight gain and poor diet can increase the risk of it.
 We also know that gestational diabetes is linked to a multitude of potential health problems for both mother and baby.

 The opposite of gestational diabetes is hypoglycaemia, or low blood sugar.
 This can occur during pregnancy as your baby and growing body have increasing energy demands.
 Hypoglycaemia is another reason why you might be experiencing dizzy spells; and another symptom is feeling shaky.
 Fortunately, this condition can generally be rectified quickly by consuming a sugar-rich snack, such as chocolate (in moderation) or ideally fruit.
 Repeated episodes of hypoglycaemia can be avoided by eating a healthy diet of small, regular meals.